gitlabhq/gitlabhq/doc/administration/integration/terminal.md

 can be found in [this document](https://gitlab.com/gitlab-org/gitlab-workhorse/blob/master/doc/terminal.md).
 In brief:

-* GitLab relies on the user to provide their own Kubernetes credentials, and to appropriately label the pods they create when deploying.
+- GitLab relies on the user to provide their own Kubernetes credentials, and to appropriately label the pods they create when deploying.
-* When a user navigates to the terminal page for an environment, they are served a JavaScript application that opens a WebSocket connection back to GitLab.
+- When a user navigates to the terminal page for an environment, they are served a JavaScript application that opens a WebSocket connection back to GitLab.
-* The WebSocket is handled in [Workhorse](https://gitlab.com/gitlab-org/gitlab-workhorse), rather than the Rails application server.
+- The WebSocket is handled in [Workhorse](https://gitlab.com/gitlab-org/gitlab-workhorse), rather than the Rails application server.
-* Workhorse queries Rails for connection details and user permissions; Rails queries Kubernetes for them in the background, using [Sidekiq](../troubleshooting/sidekiq.md)
+- Workhorse queries Rails for connection details and user permissions.
+Rails queries Kubernetes for them in the background using [Sidekiq](../troubleshooting/sidekiq.md).
-* Workhorse acts as a proxy server between the user's browser and the Kubernetes API, passing WebSocket frames between the two.
+- Workhorse acts as a proxy server between the user's browser and the Kubernetes API, passing WebSocket frames between the two.
-* Workhorse regularly polls Rails, terminating the WebSocket connection if the user no longer has permission to access the terminal, or if the connection details have changed.
+- Workhorse regularly polls Rails, terminating the WebSocket connection if the user no longer has permission to access the terminal, or if the connection details have changed.